Which of the following statements is true regarding the presence ... | Channels for Pearson+

 1

 Understand the basic difference between prokaryotic and eukaryotic cells.
-Prokaryotic cells are simpler and do not have membrane-bound organelles, while eukaryotic cells do.
+Prokaryotic cells are simpler and do not have membrane-bound organelles, while eukaryotic cells have complex structures including a nucleus.

-Recognize that the nucleus is a membrane-bound organelle that contains the cell's genetic material.
-In eukaryotic cells, the nucleus is surrounded by a nuclear membrane.
+Recall that the nucleus is a membrane-bound organelle that contains the genetic material in eukaryotic cells.
+It is absent in prokaryotic cells.

-Identify that prokaryotic cells, such as bacteria and archaea, do not have a true nucleus.
-Instead, their genetic material is located in a region called the nucleoid, which is not enclosed by a membrane.
+Recognize that prokaryotic cells, such as bacteria and archaea, have their genetic material located in a region called the nucleoid, which is not enclosed by a membrane.

-Evaluate the given statements: 'Prokaryotic cells lack a true nucleus' is correct because prokaryotic cells do not have a membrane-bound nucleus.
+Evaluate the given statements: 'Prokaryotic cells have multiple nuclei' and 'Prokaryotic cells have a well-defined nucleus' are incorrect because prokaryotic cells do not have any nucleus.

-Conclude that the other statements are incorrect because they describe features of eukaryotic cells, not prokaryotic cells.
+Conclude that the statement 'Prokaryotic cells lack a nucleus' is true, as it accurately describes the absence of a nucleus in prokaryotic cells.

 Watch next